arifuzzaman-tanin/arifuzzaman-tanin/README.md

 ### Hi there 👋, I am [Arifuzzaman Tanin]([https://rusty-sj.github.io/](https://github.com/arifuzzaman-tanin/arifuzzaman-tanin))! 😁

 <br/>
-I am a Software Engineer with over 6.5 years of experience building complex applications for local and international clients.
-I completed my bachelor’s degree in Software Engineering and am proficient in
+I am a proficient Software Engineer with more than 6.5 years of extensive experience in developing sophisticated applications for both domestic and international clients.
+I hold a Bachelor's degree in Software Engineering, which has equipped me with a strong foundation in this field.
+My expertise lies in a diverse range of technical domains, making me well-equipped to deliver cutting-edge solutions to meet complex business requirements.

 <br/>
   <p>